allmanaj/or-where/README.md

 ### WhereContains
-Runs a case insensitive check to see if the `value` in the object contains the given string Documentation in progress...
+Runs a case insensitive check to see if the `value` in the object contains the given string.
+Useful with search

+Documentation in progress...

 ```